 Most actions you take in Analytics result in one or more SAQL queries.
-Every lens, dashboard, and explorer action generates and executes a SAQL statement to build the data needed for the visualization.
+Every lens, dashboard, and explorer action generates and executes a SAQL query to build the data needed for the visualization.

-Analytics evaluates the steps, widgets, and layouts to render a dashboard.
-It converts every step to a SAQL query, then sends the query to the query engine for execution.
+Analytics evaluates queries, widgets, and layouts to render a dashboard.
+Behind every widget is a SAQL query which is sent the query engine for execution.
 The resulting data is passed to the charting library, which renders it using corresponding widget definitions.
 SAQL is influenced by the Apache Pig Latin (pigql) syntax, but their implementations differ, and they are not compatible.